We’re not here to convince you to use a crate for your dog.

-We use “crate” and “kennel” interchangeable in this post to mean the same thing.
+We use “crate” and “kennel” interchangeably in this article to mean the same thing.

-Crates are a wonderful means for keeping your puppy from chewing on or ingesting inappropriate items such as shoes, kids’ toys, furniture and power cords.
+Crates are a wonderful means for keeping your puppy from chewing on or eating inappropriate items such as shoes, kids’ toys, furniture and power cords.

-Crates make potty training a breeze and provide a safe and cozy area for puppy naps and tucking her in at night.
+They also make puppy potty training a breeze and provide a safe and cozy area for puppy naps and tucking her in at night.

 Different types of dog and puppy crates

-It comes down to personal preference and lifestyle as to which you’ll want to use for your puppy.
-Barbara & Lindsay preferred wire crates for their puppies.
+It comes down to personal preference and lifestyle as to which you’ll want to use.
+We prefer wire crates because they fold up easily for traveling to visit family, stay at a hotel or go to an agility trial.

 How to crate train a puppy:

 Alternatively, use a crate divider if you’re considering using a larger crate.
-The crate divider can be removed once the puppy grows larger in size.
+The crate divider can be removed once the puppy grows.
 It’s a good way of avoiding having to spend money on several different sized crates.

 What not to do when crate training puppies:

-- Don’t force your puppy to stay in the crate for too long.
-See our section below – Crate Training Schedule.
+- Don’t leave your puppy in the crate for too long.

-- Don’t give in to your puppy’s initial cries of protest of being crated by allowing him to hang out with you outside of the crate.
-Instead, give your puppy the benefit of the doubt and take him outside to see if he does indeed have to go potty.
+- Don’t give in to your puppy’s initial cries of protest.
+Instead, take him outside to see if he does indeed have to go potty.
 But stay focused on the potty job.
 If he doesn’t go within a few minutes, go back inside and crate him again.

 Check out Lindsay’s post How Long Do Puppies Cry At Night? for further reading.